krakend/krakend-documentation/endpoints/rate-limit.md

 ## Rate limit status codes
 KrakenD rejects with a specific HTTP status code all requests above the limit set:

-- `503 Service Unavailable` if the `maxRate` limit is reached to whoever triggered the limit.
+- `503 Service Unavailable` if the `max_rate` limit is reached to whoever triggered the limit.
-- `429 Too Many Requests` if the `clientMaxRate` limit is reached by a specific user (others who didn't will continue using the endpoint normally).
+- `429 Too Many Requests` if the `client_max_rate` limit is reached by a specific user (others who didn't will continue using the endpoint normally).

 ## Considerations
 The two limiting strategies can be set individually or together.
 Have in mind the following considerations: